MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 A4.
 The Start time and End time values determine the working hours for which data will be analyzed.
 They also determine the time period that is considered *after hours*. <!--(Note that the system time zone is checked once a week, so if an employee travels for a short time the change in their local time might not be captured and reflected in their Start and End times.) --> See [Working days and working hours](system-defaults.md#working-days-and-working-hours).

 ##### Q5.
-Is there a maximum number of analyst roles that can be assigned?
+Is there a maximum number of Workplace Analytics analyst roles that can be assigned?

 A5.
 No. No limit is imposed by Workplace Analytics.

 ##### Q6.
-In the _Data sources_ section, on the "Office 365 data" page, you can see the number of "Measured employees."
+In the Workplace Analytics _Data sources_ section, on the "Microsoft 365 data" page, you can see the number of "Measured employees."
 Is this the number of licensed users or the number of both licensed and un-licensed?

 A6.
 Licensed.
 Specifically, this number refers to licensed employees who are also present in the collaboration (Microsoft 365 or Office 365) data.
 For more information, see [Origin of data counts](office-365-data.md#origin-of-data-counts).

 ##### Q7.
-What happens with users who were not assigned a Viva Insights or Workplace Analytics license?
+What happens with users who were not assigned a Workplace Analytics license?
 Are they ignored?

 A7.
 No, they are not ignored but they are not measured and their data is not processed.
 However, as internal collaborators of measured employees, their collaboration data is used for analysis when measured employees collaborate with them through meetings, email, unscheduled calls, or instant messages.
 For details, see [Origin of data counts](office-365-data.md#origin-of-data-counts).